Skip to main content

 Calc TRY TOOL

-You can note that alternate construction techniques could also be used to minimize stub length.
-These include laser-drilled vias (microvias), or blind and buried vias, and alternative stack-up arrangements – where traces are moved to layers closer to the end of the via stub.
+Alternate construction techniques could be used to minimize stub length.
+These include laser-drilled vias (microvias), or blind and buried vias, and alternative stack-up arrangements, where traces are moved to layers closer to the end of the via stub.

 However, in many high-density PCBs and backplanes/midplanes, these options are not always viable from both manufacturing and cost standpoints.